gaoxiaoliangz/react-lite/README.md

-# React lite
+# README

-A simple implementation of react.
+## Why creating this repo

+I want to understand how react works, the best way to do it is to implement it my own way.

-The package is still under development, and only supports a few react features.
+The package is at very early stages of development, so only a handful of react features are supported.

 ## What's been included